jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 #### `conv1d`

-@ulyanov uses the frequency dimension of a time-frequency analyses as the filter input to convolutional neural networks, and claims that such methods have been effective for the non-GAN style transfer they implemented.
+@Ulyanov2016 uses the frequency dimension of a time-frequency analyses as the filter input to convolutional neural networks, and claims that such methods have been effective for the non-GAN style transfer they implemented.
 Since there is a filter for each input and output channel combination, by doing so we effectively generate a fully connected network of filters, which takes the frequencies data as the input.
 This classifier network was created largely to verify whether it is truly effective to use frequency dimension as the channel input to convolutional networks.

 A number of parameters need to be defined to explain this network: `ndf` is the number of filters (i.e. the size of the channel dimension of the first layer), `mdf` the multiplier between the layers of the network, and `n_layers` is the number of convolutional layers the network contains.